Ester Gold Camp -

 --From "The Shooting of Dan McGrew," by Robert Service

-Saloon, where poet Robert Service is thought to have written some of
+Saloon, where Alaska poet Robert Service wrote some of

 his most famous poems, tourists can swig dark Alaska ale, watch comic skits of yesteryear

-and toss peanut shells right on the sawdust floor (see below).
+and toss peanut shells right on the sawdust floor.

-NOTE, WE HAVE BEEN TOLD THE CAMP AND SALOON ARE CLOSED, THOUGH THERE
+NOTE, WE HAVE BEEN TOLD THE CAMP AND SALOON CLOSED in 2008.
+WE ARE

 [Photo courtesy of Julie Coghill.]